-Parameter Description scope For a multitenant environment, determines how to execute this procedure.
+Parameter Description event_name An event that the system event command rule defines.
+See DBA_DV_COMMAND_RULE View for a information about existing command rules. component_name A component of the event_name setting action_name An action of the component_name setting scope For a multitenant environment, determines how to execute this procedure.
 The default is local.
-Options are as follows: DBMS_MACUTL.G_SCOPE_LOCAL (or 1) if the command rule is local in the current PDB DBMS_MACUTL.G_SCOPE_COMMON (or 2) if the command rule is in the application root
+Options are as follows: • DBMS_MACUTL.G_SCOPE_LOCAL (or 1) if the command rule is local in the current PDB • DBMS_MACUTL.G_SCOPE_COMMON (or 2) if the command rule is in the application root